vmware-archive/loginsight-java-api/CONTRIBUTING.md

 [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.

+### Closing issues with Commit Messages

+When a commit message contains the following keywords along with the issue number it will automatically close the issues.

+* close
+* closes
+* closed
+* fix
+* fixes
+* fixed
+* resolve
+* resolves
+* resolved

+For example, "This closes #34, closes #23" would close issues #34 and #23.
+For more information refer to [Closing Issues Via Commit Messages](https://help.github.com/articles/closing-issues-via-commit-messages/)

 ## Reporting Bugs and Creating Issues

 When opening a new issue, try to roughly follow the commit message format conventions above.